ofknee/eunoia/README.md

 ## inpsiring your intellect!
 get a curated word of the day from my collection! boop 👻
+- i collect words that i like, so if you have any interesting words you know of and you have my contact, pls send!!!!
 <!-- with a word of the day, quote/prompt/theme generators, study locations, and more! <br><br> boop 👻  -->

 ### built with
-> react js
+- react js
-> vite
+- vite
-> iirc, tailwind css for the cards in the about page (reactbits.dev ilysm)
+- iirc, tailwind css for the cards in the about page (reactbits.dev ilysm)

 ### what i learned
-> react/vite
+- react/vite
-> deploying using vercel
+- deploying using vercel
-> using env variables
+- using env variables
-> using api keys (merriam-webster dictionary)
+- using api keys (merriam-webster dictionary)
-> using databases (supabase specifically)
+- using databases (supabase specifically)
-> someone save me pls 💔🕊️
+- someone save me pls 💔🕊️

 ## ✧ get inspired today — try noia! ✧